 How can food safety become an important element in averting future pandemics?

 While the former can be restricted by social distancing and other measures, respiratory droplets usually land on various surfaces and a person can get infected by touching the contaminated surfaces and touching their face, nose, etc., or even shaking hands.

 Food safety, across the value chain, is, therefore, necessary, not only to reduce transmission of infections but also to ensure tracking and tracing of contamination and infection sources.

-With globalisation, the transmission of pathogens and its effects are very easy, as seen by the current COVID-19 pandemic.
+With globalisation, the transmission of pathogens and its effects are very easy, as seen by the current C-19 pandemic.
 Therefore, food safety is vital to prevent and mitigate future pandemics.

 How important is food safety as a public health issue?

 According to WHO, unsafe food causes around 600 million cases of food-borne diseases and 420,000 deaths every year globally.
 Most of the food-borne illnesses are easily transmitted and can pose a burden to the public healthcare system.

 How can healthcare providers become advocates for food safety?

 These professionals are also poised to lead the way as advocates to campaign and influence policy and regulatory changes with regards to food safety along with legal practitioners.

 It is important to treat the entire agriculture and F&B value chain as interlinked and ensure food safety protocols are followed in each step to prevent adulteration, cross-contamination, and ensure food safety.